canonical/kernel-docs/docs/reference/upload-rights.rst

 ubuntu-kernel-uploaders_ team adheres to a strict policy.
 Anyone considering applying should meet **all** of the criteria listed below:

-1. Have a history of substantial and direct contribution to the distribution;
+1. Have a history of substantial and direct contribution to the distribution, particularly to kernel-related packages
-   particularly the kernel related packages

 2. A thorough understanding of the Ubuntu kernel patch submission process